s0wx/WaifuScan/README.md

 ### Logging
 - all certificates are tracked with inbound and outbound connections
 - IP:Port of source and destination address are logged to stdout during execution

+## Disclaimer

+I am not responsible for anything done with this tool.
+You use it at your own risk.
+There are no warranties or guarantees expressed or implied.
+You assume all responsibility and liability.